 Crowds & Costs

-There are fewer crowds to compete with as even the shoulder season travelers have left the country.
+There are fewer crowds to compete with, as even the shoulder season travelers have left the country.
 Hotel rates will be cheaper than during the busy season, flight and train deals can be found, and lines for many famous attractions, museums, and galleries will be much shorter.
-Though keep in mind, popular cities like Paris will have their share of year-round tourists.
-Meanwhile, ski season has officially begun, many locals heading to the ski resorts in the Alps.
+Keep in mind that popular cities like Paris will have their share of year-round visitors.
+Meanwhile, ski season has officially begun, and many locals are heading to the ski resorts in the Alps.

 And if you find yourself in the country on November 1 or 11 (see events below), know that there are nationwide closures, with businesses, including restaurants, museums, and galleries, closed.